AP&T is committed to protecting any personal information that you may provide to us.

 What if the account is a business?

-What if law enforcement requires the Telco to give out CPNI data?
+What if law enforcement makes a request for CPNI data?

 What if I want you to give a third party information about my bill?